Message Queue Topics

 Note

-object if the topic is not registered.
+Registry returns the Oro\Component\MessageQueue\Topic\NullTopic object if the topic is not registered.

 Message Body Validation

-method.
+Before a message is pushed to the message queue, the message producer validates its message body structure according to the options defined by the message topic in the Oro\Component\MessageQueue\Topic\TopicInterface::configureMessageBody() method.
 A message that contains an invalid body is not be pushed to the message queue; instead, a corresponding error message is logged.

 Note

+The message body is also validated during consumption by the MQ extension Oro\Component\MessageQueue\Client\ConsumptionExtension\MessageBodyResolverExtension.
 A message that contains an invalid body is rejected with a corresponding error log message before it gets to the message processor.

 Note

-Message body validation is done by Oro\Component\MessageQueue\Client\MessageBodyResolver
+Message body validation is done by Oro\Component\MessageQueue\Client\MessageBodyResolver.

 Message body validation ensures that the structure of each message is correct before it comes to the message processor.